Non-Abelian Chern band in rhombohedral graphene multilayers

 and $T_{\bm{R}}$ represents the translation by a vector $\bm{R}$.
 Because of the property of the Pauli matrices, the operators $U_i$'s anticommute each other, and it leads to two-fold degeneracy for all the bands at any Bloch wave number $\bm{k}$.
 The eigenvalues of $U_i$ for the two degenerate states at $\bm{k}$ is given by $\pm e^{i\bm{k}\cdot\bm{L}_i/2}$, because the eigenvalue of $U_i^2 = T_{\bm{L}_i}$ is $e^{i\bm{k}\cdot\bm{L}_i}$.
 Therefore, when we continuously move the wave number $\bm{k}$ by a primitive reciprocal lattice vector $\bm{G}_j$, the eigenvalues of $U_i$ for the degenerate states is swapped when $i \neq j$, because $e^{i\bm{G}_j\cdot\bm{L}_i/2} = -1$.
 This indicates that the degenerate energy bands cannot be separated into two independent sectors by the eigenvalues of any $U_i$.
-Figure~\ref{fig:eff_model}(b) shows the local spin density, plotted in the same manner as in Fig.~\ref{fig:NA_QSH}, where a skyrmionic distribution with a winding number of $+2$ is observed, similar to that of the non-Abelian state in rhombohedral graphene multilayers [Fig.~\ref{fig:NA_QSH}(a)].
-The density plots of $S_x$, $S_y$, and $S_z$ exhibit stripe patterns along three directions with 120$^\circ$ rotations, in accordance with the symmetric form of the Hamiltonian in Eq.~\eqref{eq_H_simple}.